NickCaride/NickCaride/README.md

 - 👋 Hi, I’m @NickCaride
-- 👀 I’m interested in video games, IT Technologies, and employment.
+- 👀 I’m interested in video games, the IT industry, and employment.
 - 🌱 I’m currently studying for my CompTIA Security and Networking certifications.
 - 📫 If you're reading this, email me or find me on Twitter: @NickCaride